-At the end of September, Jan and I travelled up to Peebles.
+At the end of September 2019, Jan and I travelled up to Peebles.
 I wanted to walk from Peebles to Kirk Yetholm.
 This was the last gap in my Cape Wrath to Sennen Cove ‘Top-2-Bottom’ Trek between Cape Wrath and Clun in Shropshire.
-It will take another 5 trips to complete the entire trek, 3 next year and 2 the year after – about 440 miles.
+It will take another 5 trips to complete the entire trek, 3 in 2020 and 2 in 2021 – about 440 miles.

 Jan managed to arrange luggage transfer for all except the first day from Peebles to Innerleithen so she didn’t walk that day and dropped me off in Peebles and moved the car to Jedburgh so that it was easier to retrieve from the end of the trek.

 The first day from Peebles was over several hills including Dunslair Heights, Black Law, Black Knowe and Lee Pen before dropping down to Innerleithen and the Traquair Arms for a pint.
 It was dry all day until later in the evening.
 We stayed in the St Ronan Hotel at the other end of the main road and were very well looked after and had a good spacious room.

 Jan joined me for day 2 which started in the rain.
 There was a section along the old railway line, then a long stretch along a narrow road before striking up the hillside over Meigle Hill.
 Good views from the top.
 We headed for Galashiels and Wetherspoons for a pint before finding our accommodation at Watsons Lodge Guest House (very unimpressive, small room – needs some money spending on it, to say the least).
 There was heavy rain through the evening.